 Players in full stride

-Inefficient movement comes with a high metabolic cost and early onset of fatigue.
+The inefficient movement comes with a high metabolic cost and early onset of fatigue.
 How often do we see players work rate drop or succumb to cramping in the final ten minutes of a game?
-It also comes with a high injury risk.
+It also comes with high injury risk.

 Many Strength and conditioning coaches rightly urge caution against loading resistance upon players who display poor functional movement.
 But how many coaches are as cautious about loading volume and intensity on players who display poor running mechanics?